kevin671/complexity/README.md

-# On Computational Complexity of Looped Transformers: Rethinking Parallelism Tradeoff
+# On Computational Complexity of Looped Transformers

-This repository is the official implementation of "On Computational Complexity of Looped Transformers: Rethinking Parallelism Tradeoff"
+This repository is the official implementation of "On Computational Complexity of Looped Transformers"